KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 [KeyboardKit Pro][Pro] unlocks localized ``CalloutActionProvider``s for all ``KeyboardLocale``s in your license and automatically injects them into the ``StandardCalloutActionProvider`` when you register a valid license key.

-You can access all and Pro providers like this:
+You can access all providers that your license unlocks like this:

 ```swift
 let providers = License.current.localizedCalloutActionProviders